Recently I switched my work computer from Windows to Linux (Fedora 35), and I needed to re-learn all things about video and audio configurations.

 It troubled me that even when I turned up the input volume in the system settings to 100%, some application always leveled it down.
 Then I figured out that this happened every time I used Google Meet using Chrome.

 Apparently, this is a known issue.
-The fix for me was to select not the default input in Chrome, but to select the RØDE VideoMic NTG directly.
-Once I did that, Chrome didn’t adjust the volume levels automatically any more, and the void quality is now great.
+For some time, it worked to for me to select not the default input in Chrome, but to select the RØDE VideoMic NTG directly.
+This didn’t work for me in 2023 any more, and I started to install the Chrome plugin Disable Automatic Gain Control.
 I checked this also in the PulseAudio Volume Control (on the command line called

 pavucontrol) — all inputs are now on 100%.